Frequently Asked Questions for International (Non-EU) Students

 As a guideline, we estimate that a student’s cost of living in Waterford is between €6,000 and €8,000 per annum.

 The student must meet immigration requirements in order to reside and study in Ireland.
-Please contact your local Irish Embassy or Consulate in the country you are residing in or contact the Department of Foreign Affairs in Ireland or please
+Please contact your local Irish Embassy or Consulate in the country you are residing in or contact the Department of Foreign Affairs in Ireland.

 All students from outside the EU/EEA must register in person with the local police station in the town in which they are studying.
 It costs €300 to register with the GNIB per academic year.
 Credit cards or laser cards are accepted to pay this fee.
 The following is a list of the things you need to bring with you when registering with the Garda Immigration Bureau:

-A letter from the International Office at WIT, addressed to the Immigration Officer, stating you have paid your fees in full and that you are undertaking a full time programme.
+- A letter from the Office for International Relations at WIT, addressed to the Immigration Officer, stating you have paid your fees in full and that you are undertaking a full time programme.
 This letter will state the name and duration of your programme.

 Waterford Garda Station

 Telephone: + 353 51 305388

 - 14. Are there circumstances where an International student will not be able to renew their Irish Residence Permit (IRP)?

 Yes if a student does not attend at least 85% of their classes, their Irish Residence Permit (IRP) may not be renewed.

 - 15. Can International students work in Ireland whilst studying?